anabramos/k9sisters-project/README.md

 - Booking form
     - The booking form is working and redirecting users to the confirmation page.
-    - All input fiels are required for the booking except the 'allergies' field since this field might also not apply.
+    - All input fields are required for the booking except the 'allergies' field since this field might also not apply.
 If any of the fields is left blank, the user is asked to properly fill in the field.
     - For the mobile number field (input type="tel") I have used a pattern provided by [Martin Wolf](https://martinwolf.org/before-2018/blog/2015/04/html5-telephone-input-validation/) (see credits section of this document) to assure that only valid numbers can be filled in the booking form.
-    - The avalibility in the calenday was mannualy set to assure there is no possibility of booking services in the past or last minute.
+    - The availability in the calendar was manually set to assure there is no possibility of booking services in the past or last minute.

 - Social media links (footer)
     - All social media links are working and opening on a separate new tab on the browser.
-    - In the iframe map when cliked on "View larger maps", the link opens on a separate new tab on the browser.
+    - In the iframe map when clicked on "View larger maps", the link opens on a separate new tab on the browser.

 ### User level Testing
 Friends of mine tested the website in their own mobiles, laptops, etc. The website was also submitted in the peer-code-review channel on the CI Slack community.